Spencer Torkelson Preview, Player Props: Tigers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 12th-ranked team ERA among all MLB pitching staffs (4.01).
+- The Yankees' 3.96 team ERA ranks sixth among all league pitching staffs.

-- Yankees pitchers combine to allow 166 total home runs at a rate of 1.2 per game (to rank 20th in the league).
+- Yankees pitchers combine to give up 170 total home runs at a rate of 1.2 per game (to rank 18th in the league).

 © 2023 Data Skrive.
 All rights reserved.